mstorsjo/llvm-mingw/README.md

 - Add `-gcodeview` to the compilation commands (e.g. in `wrappers/clang-target-wrapper.sh`), together with using `-g` as usual to enable debug info in general.
-- Add `-Wl,-pdb=` to linking commands.
+- Add `-Wl,--pdb=` to linking commands.
 This creates a PDB file at the same location as the output EXE/DLL, but with a PDB extension.
-(By passing `-Wl,-pdb=module.pdb` or `-Wl,-pdb,module.pdb` one can explicitly specify the name of the output PDB file.)
+(By passing `-Wl,--pdb=module.pdb` one can explicitly specify the name of the output PDB file.)

 Even though LLVM supports this, there are some caveats with using it when building in MinGW mode; Microsoft debuggers might have assumptions about